microtrain/bootcamp/12-MongoDB/01-MongoDB.md

 db.users.update({ "_id" : ObjectId(PASTE TARGET ID HERE)}, {"email":"new@email.com"})
 ```

-The same JSON string you build for looking up documents can be used for deletion by passing that string into the remove method of collection.
+The same JSON string you build for looking up documents can be used for deletion bypassing that string into the remove method of collection.

 ```sh
 db.users.find()